HASEL-UZH/PA.WindowsActivityTracker/typescript/README.md

 # WindowsActivityTracker for Typescript

-This tracker exposes a tracker that can be used to listen to active window changes on any platform (MacOS, Windows, and Linux)
+This tracker can be used to listen to active window changes on any platform (MacOS, Windows, and Linux)

 ## How to use